ErenUnil/AdvancedProgramming_FinalProject/README.md

 # Housing Price Prediction: Locational & Environmental Analysis

 This project investigates the impact of geographic and environmental factors on housing prices using the **Wooldridge `hprice3` dataset**.
-It demonstrates a professional Data Science workflow, combining econometric rigor with modern machine learning techniques.
+It demonstrates a Data Science workflow, combining econometric with machine learning techniques.

 ---